 Forest Lake began conceptually in 1991 as a Delfin housing estate, consisting of 7700 house lots and provision for 120 ha of parks, a shopping centre and school.
 It was estimated that by 2006 there would be a population of 22,000.

 Doolandella lay on the headwaters of the Blunder Creek, and a watercourse and wetland were constructed as a lake, around which the new suburb was designed.
 Compared with Inala, Forest Lake was upmarket.
 The Anglican and Uniting Churches opened Forest Lake College in 1994, with separate P-6 and 7-12 campuses, and a small international campus.
-Its enrolment was around 1200 in 2003, ten years after opening.
 Forest Lake primary school was opened in 1994, and a high school opened in 2001.
-With a high proportion of young people in the suburb (median age was 28 in 2001, compared with 34 for metropolitan Brisbane); a second State primary school was needed in stage 2 of the estate, south of Grand Avenue.
+With a high proportion of young people in the suburb, a second State primary school was needed in stage 2 of the estate, south of Grand Avenue.
 Named Grand Avenue, the school was opened in 1999.

-Forest Lake shopping village (1997) has two discount department stores, two supermarkets and 74 shops (2008).
+Forest Lake shopping village (1997) has two discount department stores, two supermarkets and over 70 shops.

 In the north-west of Forest Lake there is a small reserve named Homestead Park.
 It is the site where the Durack family had their Archerfield homestead.